NolanHughes/sinatra-app-library/NOTES.md

 [X] books table has a quantity column
 [] Able to input more than one book at a time
 [] Email to find password?
+[] Change flash messages to layout
+[] Put post /users/home in get users/home so page won't be reloaded.